-Dual-level RAID achieves a balance between the increased data availability inherent in RAID 1 and the increased read performance inherent in disk striping (RAID 0).
-These arrays are sometimes referred to as RAID 10.
+Dual-level RAID achieves a balance between the increased data availability inherent in RAID 1, RAID 3, RAID 5, or RAID 6 and the increased read performance inherent in disk striping (RAID 0).
+These arrays are sometimes referred to as RAID 10 (1E), RAID 30, RAID 50 or RAID 60.